 Cost Estimator by Lot Size

 The more land you need to clear, the more you can expect to pay.
-Most land clearing professionals will charge by the acre or square foot rather than by the hour.
+Most land-clearing professionals will charge by the acre or square foot, so it might be hard to get a land-clearing cost per hour.
 Keep in mind that prices by the acre will vary depending on:

 - What debris is cleared